Battle of the Oenoparus: Background

 King Demetrius I Soter of the Seleucid Empire was ambitious and competent, but made enemies during his reign, both external and internal.
 The Roman Republic and the Kingdom of Pergamon, eager to weaken Demetrius and the Seleucids, backed a rival claimant to the Seleucid throne: Alexander Balas.
 Balas claimed to be a lost child of Antiochus IV Epiphanes, Demetrius I's uncle, and landed in the city of Ptolemais in 152 BC, backed by Roman and Pergamese funded mercenaries.
 He secured the aid of at least some internal rivals to Demetrius, notably including the Maccabees led by Jonathan Apphus, whom he appointed as high priest of Judea.
 Balas and his faction succeeded in killing Demetrius I in 150 BC and claimed the Seleucid throne for himself.
 Alexander Balas initially had the support of Ptolemaic Egypt and its king Ptolemy VI Philometor; he married Ptolemy's daughter Cleopatra Thea to create an alliance.

 However, this peace was not to last.
 Demetrius II, Demetrius I's young son, made a play to overthrow Balas, who gained a reputation as a weak and immoral ruler (whether deserved or not).
 The civil war resumed, and Egyptian forces massed on the border around 147 BC, ready to intervene in the Seleucid civil war.
 With Alexander's permission, the Egyptians occupied much of coastal Coele-Syria, with the cooperation of Alexander's Jewish allies who expanded and took over more of the Judean hills and interior.
 As Ptolemy VI marched north, he switched sides and demanded his son-in-law Balas hand over his chief minister on likely faked charges.
 Possibly Demetrius II had offered to legitimize long-term Ptolemaic rule of Coele-Syria if he switched to aiding his faction.
 Ptolemy VI now marched on Antioch; Alexander abandoned the city, apparently disliking his chances in a siege, and left north for Cilicia in Asia Minor.
 Ptolemy VI had conquered the capital of Syria, with Demetrius II as a puppet ruler; his daughter Cleopatra Thea had her marriage with Balas annulled, and she was remarried to the new king.

 Battle

 Ptolemy VI and Demetrius II worked on securing the loyalty of the notable Greek citizens of Antioch.
-Meanwhile, Balas left Cilicia and re-entered Syria; his supporters pillaged the countryside around Antioch to put pressure on the Egyptian invaders.
+Meanwhile, Balas left Cilicia and re-entered Syria; his supporters pillaged the countryside around Antioch to put pressure on the Egyptian invaders, as his strategic standing had deteriorated to the point where provoking a pitched battle was his last viable option.
 The joint army of Ptolemy VI and Demetrius II rode out north to attack Alexander and put an end to his raids.
 The coalition army clashed with Alexander's army by the Oenoparus river near Antioch.
 The Ptolemaic army prevailed, forcing Balas to flee.